leewtai/leewtai.github.io/courses/stat_computing/README.md

 [Exercise](exercise/r_png.md)

+#### Review
+- Subsetting vectors with numeric, character, and boolean values
+- New data type: booleans
+  - Operations with boolean values
+- Concept that the same function with different data types can behave differently
+- New data type: data frame
+- Reading in data from a .csv file
+- New data type: factors
+- `plot()`

 ## Problem 3 - Data Wrangling
 Notice that a lot of our functions above rely on having the vectors having the same length and same element in different vectors corresponded